 Utilize Social Media » Check with your school for information on specific policies and procedures for using social media.
 If allowed, a team Twitter, Facebook, Instagram, or TikTok could be a great way to communicate, provide live results, and bring in new members.
-Use this set of graphics in your posts and pick up some relevant tips for your team’s social media from our National Speech and Debate Education Day social media kit.
+Use this set of graphics to pump up your posts.

 Feature Recruitment Videos » Student to student advocacy is the best way to make the case for your program!
 Ask any current team members or recent alumni to share why they like the activity in short videos for your team’s social media pages.
 Then ask students to share the posts to expand your reach!
 Task students with creating these for you, or make use of one of our recruitment videos below.
 Share these on social media, add them to school announcements, or include them in your team meeting!

 Explicitly Recruit BIPOC » Make your team an engaging and equitable space and let teachers know you are interested in recruiting students and assistant coaches who are BIPOC.
 It is the duty of schools, teachers, and coaches to improve the educational opportunities and achievement of all students, especially those students who have been historically and systematically excluded from educational opportunities afforded to White students.
 It is not enough to say anyone can join the team.
 It’s about actively recruiting and making space for BIPOC students.
 To learn recruitment and mentorship tips, enroll in our free NSDA Learn courses.